Teles1/VLDofusBotSniffer/README.md

 ### How to use

 To use the sniffer, you must have an instance of Dofus running on your computer.
-Then, call `DofusMessageReceiver.killAndStartThread()` which will kill previous sniffer thread if needed then start the sniffer in a thread.
-Every successfully parsed `EventStore` from which you can retrieve the last parsed message of a given type by using `getLastEvent(eventClass: Class<T>): T?`.
+Then, use a `DofusMessageReceiver`.
+Every successfully parsed message will be stored in an `EventStore` from which you can retrieve last parsed messages.